Real People Stories – Samantha

 • Try to avoid excessive physical exertion and stressful situations.

 • You should not eat before going to the clinic.
-The test is taken only on an empty stomach!
+The sample is taken only on an empty stomach!

 You won’t have to take anything with you.